 - Arthritic conditions such as Rheumatoid Arthritis and Osteoarthritis

 - Digestive disorders such as constipation and IBS

 - Gynaecological conditions such as painful periods and excessive vaginal discharge

 - Neurological conditions such as Chronic Fatigue Syndrome, Bell’s Palsy and fibromyalgia

 - Reproductive conditions such as abnormal foetal position, infertility, assisted IVF and impotence

 - Upper respiratory tract infections and asthma

 Moxibustion is an extremely safe procedure but carries certain risks such as skin burn if it is not properly carried out by an adequately trained practitioner of Traditional Chinese Medicine.
-We have received comprehensive training in all Moxibustion therapies and both Moxa Wand and Moxa Cone treatments with us involve no contact between the mugwort and the skin at any time.
+I have received comprehensive training in all Moxibustion therapies and both Moxa Wand and Moxa Cone treatments which involves no contact between the mugwort and the skin at any time.
 You can therefore be assured that such Moxibustion treatments are carried out by a fully qualified professional.

 - Moxibustion is considered unsafe for people with diabetes.

-- If people suffering from Asthma or respiratory problems a smokeless form of moxa can be use to avoid triggering further their condition.
+- If you suffer from Asthma or respiratory problems, a smokeless form of moxa can be used to avoid triggering your condition.

 - Moxa will not be used if people suffer from hypertension of excessive heat conditions.

-- Will not be used around any open orifices, wounds and eyes.
+- Moxa will not be used around any open orifices, wounds or the eyes.

 - With moxipuncture I will ensure that ash will not burn the skins as barriers films will be positioned at the base of the needle to catch falling ash.